 - 1959 Billy Graham Crusade was the largest, most successful evangelistic campaign in human history.
-719,000 attended in Melbourne with 26,440 inquirers “More prayer has been made for the Melbourne and Sydney crusades than for any single event in the whole history of the Christian Church” Billy Graham 1958
+719,000 attended in Melbourne with 26,440 inquirers.
+It is still the record crowd ever at the MCG because they allowed the overflow crowd to sit on the central area of the stadium.
+“More prayer has been made for the Melbourne and Sydney crusades than for any single event in the whole history of the Christian Church” Billy Graham 1958

 How Did The Gospel Influence The Shape Of Australian Society?